Search SMU

 Alice Kendrick

-Professor
+Professor of Advertising

 Alice Kendrick, Professor of Advertising, holds a Ph.D. in communications from The University of Tennessee, an M.S. in adult education also from The University of Tennessee, and M.A. and B.A. degrees in journalism from Louisiana State University.
 Prior to joining SMU, she taught in the graduate and undergraduate communications program at Marquette University, where she also served as women’s varsity tennis coach.

-Her research in the areas of advertising account planning, advertising and public diplomacy, advertising content, and advertising education has appeared in journals including the Journal of Advertising Research, Mass Communication and Society, Place Branding and Public Diplomacy, Journal of Services Marketing, Journalism & Mass Communication Quarterly, and Journal of Advertising Education.
-Results of her work also have been featured in publications including Advertising Age, Adweek, Incentive, The New York Times, The Dallas Morning News, The Wall Street Journal, USA Today, and Promotional Products Business
+Dr. Kendrick currently serves as co-editor of the Journal of Advertising Education.
+Her research in the areas of advertising account planning, advertising and public diplomacy, advertising content, and advertising education has appeared in journals including the Journal of Advertising Research, American Behavioral Scientist, International Journal of Strategic Communication, Mass Communication and Society, Place Branding and Public Diplomacy, Journal of Services Marketing, Journalism & Mass Communication Quarterly, and Journal of Advertising Education.
+Results of her work also have been featured in publications including Advertising Age, Adweek, Incentive, The New York Times, The Dallas Morning News, The Wall Street Journal, USA Today, and Promotional Products Business.

-In 2010 Kendrick was named co-editor of the Journal of Advertising Education.
-She is co-author of a book entitled Successful Advertising Research Methods and another entitled Advertising’s War on Terrorism: The Story of the US State Department’s Shared Values Initiative, for which she was awarded the Great Minds Research Innovation Award by the Advertising Research Foundation in 2007.
-In 2000, Dr. Kendrick was awarded the Carl Rosenfeld Education Prize for her research and writing on the effectiveness of promotional products.
+She is co-author of a book entitled Successful Advertising Research Methods and another entitled Advertising’s War on Terrorism: The Story of the U.S. State Department’s Shared Values Initiative, for which she was awarded the Great Minds Research Innovation Award by the Advertising Research Foundation in 2007.
+She served on the Research Advisory Council for the Corporation for Travel Promotion (now Brand USA) in 2011.
+In 2000, Kendrick was awarded the $10,000 Carl Rosenfeld Education Prize for her research and writing on the effectiveness of promotional products.

 Education

 Ph.D.
-Communications, University of Tennessee;
+Communications, University of Tennessee

 M.S.
-Adult Education, University of Tennessee;
+Adult Education, University of Tennessee

 M.A.
-Journalism, Louisiana State University;
+Journalism, Louisiana State University

 B.A.
 Journalism, Louisiana State University

-Advertising Research, Advertising Account Planning, Special Topics, Contemporary Issues in Advertising
+Contemporary Issues in Advertising